ritchie46/ritchievink.com/content/post/affinity_propagation.md

 </div>

 ## Similarity
-The algorithm converts throught iteration.
-The first messages send per iteration, are the responsibilities.
+The algorithm converts through iteration.
+The first messages sent per iteration, are the responsibilities.
 These responsibility values are based on a similarity function $s$.

 The similarity function used by the authors is the negative euclidian distance squared.

 $$ s(i, k) = - \lvert\lvert x_i - x_k \rvert\rvert^2 $$

-We can simply implement this similarity function and define a similarity matrix $S$, which is a graph the similarities between all the points.
+We can simply implement this similarity function and define a similarity matrix $S$, which is a graph of the similarities between all the points.
 We also initialize the $R$ and $A$ matrix to zeros.

 ```python
 def similarity(xi, xj):